 Use the following strategies to embrace your fear of failing and how not to let it stop you from progressing.

 Nearly every situation can be improved by positivity.
 Positivity is a very powerful mind tool to use to build your confidence and see the best in every situation.
 Fear of failure breeds self-sabotage, even if you don’t believe it; you will eventually sabotage your own plans.
 Positive thinking can help negate this and keep you on the path to success.
-So why not tell yourself a few positive things every morning : ” I will plan well and I will succeed” , ” I can do this” , ” I am talented and can make it” , ” I am amazing”.
+So why not tell yourself a few positive things every morning: ” I will plan well and I will succeed”, ” I can do this”, ” I am talented and can make it”, ” I am amazing”.
 There are several words of affirmations that you could try, you can even go as far as sticking them on your wall or using them as screen savers for your mobile/laptop.

 The experts recommend using visualisation techniques when facing fear; this is used to help those who suffer from anxiety.
 Visualise the situation in which you are afraid of, now rather than shying away from it, allow yourself to feel the fear and imagine yourself moving forward past it; see yourself succeeding despite your fear.
-Why not create a vision board of the results you want to see.
+Why not create a vision board for the results you want to see.

 Have a plan B